 According to South Carolina Code of Laws § 41-1-80, you cannot be fired for filing a workers’ compensation claim, being awarded workers’ compensation benefits, or because you have or will testify in a workers’ compensation hearing for yourself or another employee.

 It is equally illegal to demote you for these same reasons.
 It might be considered an act of retaliation, and a workers’ compensation lawyer might be able to help you seek financial compensation.

-Understanding the Benefits You Are Entitled to Receive
+Understand the Benefits You are Entitled to Receive

 - Required medical care to treat your injuries